centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

 dependencies of Host B. In order for Host C to be dependent on Host A, a new host dependency definition must be defined.

-Host notification dependencies work in a similiar manner to service notification dependencies.
-If all of the notification dependency tests for the host pass, Centreon Engine will send notifications out for the host as it normally would.
-If even just one of the notification dependencies for a host fails, Centreon Engine will temporarily repress notifications for that (dependent) host.
-At some point in the future the notification dependency tests for the host may all pass.
-If this happens, Centreon Engine will start sending out notifications again as it normally would for the host.
-More information on the notification logic can be found :ref:`here <notifications>`.
+Host dependencies work in a similiar manner to service dependencies.
+If all of the dependency tests for the host pass, Centreon Engine will run the check for the host as it normally would.
+If even just one of the dependencies for a host fails, Centreon Engine will temporarily repress executions for that (dependent) host.
+At some point in the future the dependency tests for the host may all pass.
+If this happens, Centreon Engine will start executing host checks again as it normally would for the host.